A Collaborative Approach to Living Longer Better

 It is the ambition of the NHS to use an individual’s own NHS data and personal information to surround them with holistic person-centred care and support from leading patient charities, the activity and fitness sector, the life sciences and health-tech industries, health education and other key NHS and public health organisations.

-For the first time, we are able to use all of this integrated information to create a citizen's Personalised Health Service, and connect them directly to those organisations, technologies and services that will help them gain control of their own lives by increasing their capacity to act on issues that they themselves define as important.
+For the first time, we are able to use all of this integrated information to create a citizen's Personalised Health Service, and connect them directly to national and Neighbourhood Health Organisations, services and technologies that will help them gain control of their own lives by increasing their capacity to act on issues that they themselves define as important.

 “It is clear that we need to promote and support self-care directly and not rely on primary care teams and NHS rehabilitation services to be the sole provider of knowledge and support.”